 Visit Calle Las Damas

 Strolling down Calle las Damas makes for a nice walk.
+From The Stairs of Las Damas / Escaleras de las Damas to Casa Reales at the Plaza Reloj de Sol / Sun Dial there are many Colonial Monuments to see.
 Not much traffic passes on the stone path.
 You will be surrounded by beautifully restored buildings on both sides of the street.
 While walking you can almost feel like you are among the privileged people from times past that used to take their afternoon stroll along this historical street of the colony.
 It is a must visit here in the Colonial City.

-Calle las Damas runs North and South from Plaza España to the Malecon ending with the long and hidden Stairs of Las Damas/ Escaleras de las Damas (The stairs connect the Malecon to Calle las Damas at Plaza/ Park Pellerano Castro.
+Calle las Damas runs North and South from Plaza Reloj de Sol at Casa Reales to the Malecon (Av.
+George Washington) ending with the long and hidden Stairs of Las Damas/ Escaleras de las Damas (The stairs, built in the 1930’s, connect the Malecon to Calle las Damas at Plaza / Park Pellerano Castro.

 When Ovando arrived to take over his appointed post as governor of Santo Domingo he brought with him over 30,000 colonists to populate the island.